Actindo-AG/Documentation/EDI/Operation/06_ManageMappingSettings.md

 3. Click the *Return format* drop-down list and select **EDI**.

 4. Enter the standard encoding (for example, UTF-8) required by your business partner in the *Convert to charset (iconv)* field.
-The *DataHub exporter* need it to process the conversion.
+The *DataHub exporter* need it to process the data conversion.

 5. Enter your company's GLN (Global location number) in the *Sender* field.
 This information is used for the EDIFACT UNB S002 (Interchange sender) segment that the exporter fills automatically.